Tech stocks push S&P 500 to record close, buoy Nasdaq

-The drugmaker’s shares hit a one-month low before recovering some of its losses, as calls for pausing the use of its COVID-19 vaccine after six women developed rare blood clots dealt a fresh setback to efforts to tackle the pandemic.
+The drugmaker’s shares hit a one-month low before recovering some losses to close down 1.3%, as calls for pausing the use of its COVID-19 vaccine after six women developed rare blood clots dealt a fresh setback to efforts to tackle the pandemic.

 The news came as U.S. data showed the consumer price index (CPI) in March rose by the most in more than 8-1/2 years, kicking off what the majority of economists expect will be a brief period of higher inflation.

 U.S. futures initially dropped on the J&J news, but pared losses after the CPI data.
-Solid demand for Tuesday lunchtime’s U.S. Treasuries issue pushed down yields further, highlighting investors’ lack of concern about any imminent bump in interest rates.
+Solid demand for Tuesday’s U.S. Treasuries issue pushed down yields further, highlighting investors’ lack of concern about any imminent bump in interest rates.

-Instead, high-flying technology names that flourished during coronavirus-induced lockdowns last year attracted renewed buying that boosted Apple Inc, Microsoft Corp and Amazon.com Inc.
+Instead, in one of the year’s quietest sessions, high-flying technology names that flourished during coronavirus-induced lockdowns last year attracted renewed buying that boosted Apple Inc, Microsoft Corp and Amazon.com Inc. The trio gained between 0.6% and 2.4%.

-The wider technology sector also rose, as did the NYSE FANG+TM Index for a record 12th straight session.
+The wider technology sector rose 1%, and the NYSE FANG+TM Index climbed 1.7% to a record 12th straight higher close.

-The S&P 500 closed at record highs on Wednesday, Thursday and Friday last week.
+The S&P 500 finished at record highs on Wednesday, Thursday and Friday last week.

 “This year, 20 had proved to be a bit of a floor, but what we’ve seen from the start of this month is the VIX broke down through that level and established its trading range at mid-teens, which is notable for the broader risk environment as we enter earnings season,” said Greg Boutle, U.S. head of equity and derivative strategy at BNP Paribas.

-First-quarter earnings season begins in earnest on Wednesday, with the first reports expected from Goldman Sachs, JPMorgan and Wells Fargo.
+First-quarter earnings season begins in earnest on Wednesday, with Goldman Sachs, JPMorgan and Wells Fargo reporting.

 Analysts expect earnings for S&P 500 companies to have jumped 25% from a year earlier, driven by strength in consumer discretionary and financial companies, according to Refinitiv IBES data.

-Cryptocurrency and blockchain-related firms, such as Riot Blockchain and Marathon Digital Holdings, gained as bitcoin prices soared, a day ahead of the listing of Coinbase, the largest U.S. cryptocurrency exchange.
+Cryptocurrency and blockchain-related firms Riot Blockchain and Marathon Digital Holdings gained 15% and 1.9% respectively as bitcoin prices soared 5.6%, a day ahead of the listing of Coinbase, the largest U.S. cryptocurrency exchange.

+The volume on U.S. exchanges was 9.3 billion shares, versus the 11.4 billion average for the last 20 trading days.

+Advancing issues outnumbered declining ones on the NYSE by a 1.06-to-1 ratio; on Nasdaq, a 1.11-to-1 ratio favored decliners.

 Reporting by David French in New York and Medha Singh in Bengaluru; Editing by Sagarika Jaisinghani, Arun Koyyur, Maju Samuel and Richard Chang